How to Create a Custom DIY Drip Irrigation System for Raised Beds for Under $100

 4-Port Drip Manifold: Whether you’re using a traditional faucet or tapping into an irrigation system, you’ll need a drip irrigation head that fits your drip tubing.
 For this project I’m using 1/4″ tubing, so the head I got has 4 heads that fit 1/4″ tubing.
 They make these with more than just 4 heads, so if you want to run more lines you can.
 Here’s what I used.

 1/4″ Blank Drip Tubing: For this project, I’m using simple 1/4″ tubing so that we can create a totally custom solution.
-You can buy tubing that already has pre-cut holes as well, but that would make this a fairly simple project, so instead we’re using the plain tubing where we’ll add our own heads, and customize completely according to what we plant and whether the plants can benefit from a basic drip line set up or emitters.
+In hindsight, I would have used 1/2″ tubing because I have so many beds, because the water pressure does get weaker towards the latter beds.
+If you want to spend more, you can buy tubing that already has pre-made holes as well (also not a bad idea!), but that would make this a fairly simple project, so instead, we’re using the plain tubing where we’ll add our own heads, and customize completely according to what we plant and whether the plants can benefit from a basic drip line set up or emitters.
 Here’s what I used.

 Tees, elbows, and plugs: In order for the tubing to split, and to climb up your raised beds in an organized fashion, tees and elbows are a great way to do this.
 So far I still haven’t found drip tubing with wires in them so that you can bend them like pipe cleaners, but a girl can dream!
 You’ll also need plugs to cap the end of your lines, and you can buy them in a variety pack.
 I would get a few packs of these for larger beds.
 Here’s what I used.